maxplanck-ie/ATACofthesnake/docs/content/usage.rst

   - A directory containing (assumed to be deduplicated) BAM or CRAM files.
   - A GTF file containing the gene models.
-  - a FASTA file containing the reference genome sequence.
+  - A FASTA file containing the reference genome sequence.
-  - a bed file containing read attracting regions.
+  - A bed file containing read attracting regions.
 This should at least contain the mitochondrial chromosome, but can also contain other regions that you want to be filtered out.

 All other command line options are depicted in the `section below <all-command-line-options_>`.